 The MSI MPG ARTYMIS 273CQRX-QD is a good USB-C monitor to consider if you're looking for something affordable.
 This is one of those enthusiast-level creator displays dressed up as a gaming monitor.
 MSI indeed touts it as one, complete with gaming-focused features, many of which you'll find in pricier models.

 It's an impressive gaming monitor, to be sure, on paper and in practice.
-But when we did our full MSI MPG ARTYMIS 273CQRX-QD review, we found it can moonlight as a creative enthusiast's editing display as well.
-With an average Delta E of 0.8, pre-calibration, as well as a wide colour coverage of 100% sRGB, 95% DCI-P3, and 94% AdobeRGB on test, it has proven itself a capable tool for content creation.
-That's on top of its USB-C connectivity for plugging your MacBook or ultrabook in as a source (note that it only provides 15W power delivery).
+But when we did our full MSI MPG ARTYMIS 273CQRX-QD review, our tester found it could capably moonlight as a creative enthusiast's editing display as well.
+With an average Delta E of 0.8, pre-calibration, as well as a wide colour coverage of 100% sRGB, 95% DCI-P3, and 94% AdobeRGB on test, it proved itself a capable tool for content creation.
+That was on top of its USB-C connectivity for plugging your MacBook or ultrabook in as a source.
+Note, though, that it only provides 15W power delivery.

-Gamers, on the other hand, will be impressed by that 27-inch 1440p panel, which comes with a 1000R curvature, AMD FreeSync Premium Pro, and a 1ms response time.
+Gamers, in turn, will be impressed by its 27-inch 1440p panel, which comes with a 1000R curvature, AMD FreeSync Premium Pro, and a 1ms response time.
 Oh, and it also delivers a blazing-fast 240Hz refresh rate to keep up with fast-paced games and during esports tournaments.

 In our full review, we described this excellent midrange USB-C monitor as the "ultimate multitasking tool with its unique aspect ratio, a fully-articulating monitor arm and KVM feature".
 It's one of a new-ish breed of displays offering a squarish format.
 Such panels aren't so prevalent yet, but many professionals are starting to turn to them, so this new 16:18 productivity monitor from LG has come at the right time.